 Note that Nevada has a specific traffic offense statute forbidding texting while driving (NRS 484B.165).

-Yes, but it is not easy.
-Nevada traffic laws prohibit prosecutors from lowering or dismissing DUI charges unless they know – or it is apparent that – there is insufficient evidence to sustain a DUI conviction.3 So it is the defense attorney’s job to convince prosecutors they do not have a winnable DUI case.
+Nevada traffic laws prohibit prosecutors from lowering or dismissing DUI charges unless they know – or it is apparent that – there is insufficient evidence to sustain a DUI conviction.3 So it is your defense attorney’s job to convince prosecutors they do not have a winnable DUI case.

 Most misdemeanor DUI charge reductions involve pleading to reckless driving (NRS 484B.653).4 Scoring a reckless driving conviction is a huge victory because the consequences are less harsh than for DUI convictions.